-When completing the online ETIAS form it is fundamental to pay close attention to the information entered.
-The details of the passport should match the information provided in the ETIAS visa application form.
+When completing the online ETIAS form it is essential to pay close attention to the information entered.
+The details of the passport should match the information provided in the ETIAS visa waiver application form.

-The ETIAS form will include a series of security questions that should be answered in an honest manner.
+The ETIAS form will also include a series of security questions that should be answered in an honest manner.
 These questions are regarding health, travel plans, and overall security.

-The annulment or revocation of the ETIAS will be done by the authorities of the Member State in possession of the evidence leading to the revocation or annulment or by the ETIAS national Unit of the Member State of first entry as declared by the applicant.
+The annulment or revocation of the ETIAS will be done by the authorities of the Member State in possession of the evidence leading to the revocation or annulment or by the ETIAS National Unit of the Member State of first entry as declared by the applicant.

 ETIAS is structured as follows:

-- ETIAS Central Unit: it will verify that the data stored in the application file and the personal data recorded in the ETIAS system is correct and up to date.
+- ETIAS Central Unit: will verify that the data stored in the application file and the personal data recorded in the ETIAS system is correct and up to date.
 It defines, evaluates, tests and reviews specific indicators of the ETIAS screening rules.

-- ETIAS National Units: will be responsible for carrying out the assessment on travel authorization applications referred to them from the automatic process.
+- ETIAS National Units: will be responsible for carrying out the assessment on travel authorisation applications referred to them from the automatic process.
 They will be able to issue an opinion if consulted by other member States’ ETIAS National Units

 - Europol: will establish and manage the ETIAS watchlist.
 ETIAS National Units will be able for consultation.

-- EU-LISA: will be responsible for developing and operating the ETIAS information system
+- EU-LISA: will be responsible for developing and operating the ETIAS information system.

 - ETIAS Screening Board: this is an advisory team that will be made up of representatives from ETIAS National Units and Europol.
 The board can be consulted for the definition, evaluation, and revision or risk indicators.